kili-technology/kili-python-sdk/docs/sdk/plugins.md

 ```

 !!! note

-    The plugins run has some limitations, it can use a maximum of 512 MB of ram and will timeout after 60 sec of run
+    The plugins run has some limitations, it can use a maximum of 512 MB of ram and will timeout after 60 sec of run.

 ## Model for Plugins